 A Thai variety with good Downy Mildew resistance.
 4-8 pound pumpkins are circular and flattened, with deep ribs and bumpy skin.
 A LOT of pumpkin flavor, and also sweet.
 These are good cut in half, baked and then cut up like a pie.
 The flavor is so rich it feels like you're eating pumpkin pie without the work (or the sugar, gluten, dairy etc)!
 Not high yielding because so much energy and flavor goes into each fruit.
 210 seeds/oz.
 Grown by Living Energy Farm.
-Certified Organic by QCS.
+Certified Organic.

 Questions 2 Total

 Ask a Question About Thai Kang Kob Pumpkin (Pre-Order)

 What is the best "date" to plant "winter" squash?
 I only have experience with summer cultivation.
 Is it the case the crop is not ready until Fall approaching Winter?
 Is it a lingo thing?